 Arrival at the main reception feels like coming home.
 The team greet you with open arms the moment you arrive into the stunning marble entrance.
 Where you are able to check in with glass of champagne in hand.

-There is a huge choice of all luxury accommodation to suit all budgets, family size and taste.
+There is a huge choice of all luxury accommodation at Ikos Olivia for families, to suit all budgets, family size and taste.

 Although Ikos Olivia and Oceania have several similarities and are part of the same Ikos Hotel 5 star all inclusive format, they are also different in many ways.

 Oceania blends into a mountainside the views are breathtaking.
 There are lifts and shuttles available to get you around if you had mobility issues.
-However Olivia may be preferable as the resort is flat.
+However it may be preferable at Ikos Olivia for families as the resort is flat.

 I honestly cannot choose a favourite I love them both for many different reasons.
 But the distinct benefit at Olivia that it is the perfect all inclusive resort in Greece for families.
 Joe was able to easily maneuver safely around the resort and we felt comfortable with this, thus giving him a little independence.